Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 <summary>
 Enrolled Pupil List Page Testing</summary><br>

-The Enrolled Pupil List Page link was tested and was marked 'pass' when the following expected behaviour was produced via clickable link.
+Each link of the Enrolled Pupil List Page was tested and was marked 'pass' when the following expected behaviour was produced.
 <br>

 * Can Access Home Page -- The user can access the home page from the Enrolled Pupil List page.